nfdi4cat/voc4cat-tool/README.md

 Options that are specific for VocExcel can be put at the end of a `voc4cat` command.
 Here is an example that forwards the `-e 3` and `-m 3` options to VocExcel and moreover demonstrates a complex combination of options (as used in CI):

-`voc4cat --check --forward --docs --output-directory outbox inbox-excel-vocabs/ -e 3 -m 3`
+`voc4cat --check --forward --docs pylode --output-directory outbox inbox-excel-vocabs/ -e 3 -m 3`

 ## Feedback and code contributions